TimbalistA/TMPS/CreationalDesignPatterns/README.md

 In the above code I have created FactoryDesignPattern class which consists of main() method.
 In this main() method I have created BaseJewelleryStore class object known as jewelleryStore.
 Using this object I have called createJewellery() method for both rose gold and white gold jewellery.

+Prototype Design Pattern
+--
+Prototype allows us to hide the complexity of making new instances from the client.
+The concept is to copy an existing object rather than creating a new instance from scratch, something that may include costly operations.

+Prototype patterns is required, when object creation is time consuming, and costly operation, so we create object with existing object itself.
+One of the best available way to create object from existing objects are clone() method.
+Clone is the simplest approach to implement prototype pattern.

+Singleton Design Pattern
+--

+The singleton design pattern is used to restrict the instantiation of a class and ensures that only one instance of the class exists in the JVM.
+In other words, a singleton class is a class that can have only one object (an instance of the class) at a time per JVM instance.
+There are various ways to design/code a singleton class.

+To implement a Singleton pattern, we have different approaches but all of them have the following common concepts.

+* Private constructor to restrict instantiation of the class from other classes.
+* Private static variable of the same class that is the only instance of the class.
+* Public static method that returns the instance of the class, this is the global access point for outer world to get the instance of the singleton class.